-- Teams with less than 4 throwing members may compete shorthanded in all events except the relay events. - In all other events a minimum of 2 throwers must compete for a team score whereas no thrower is aloud to throw twice in any event (e.g. Super Catch once MTA).
+Teams with less than 4 throwing members may compete short handed in all events except the relay events where the shortest time is rated as best score.

+In all other events a minimum of 2 throwers must compete for a team score whereas no thrower is allowed to throw twice in any event (e.g. Super Catch once MTA).